-The CBB expects licensees to have undertaken a thorough assessment of a proposal before formally submitting a notification to the CBB.
+The CBB expects licensees to have undertaken a thorough assessment of a proposal before formally submitting the request for prior approval to the CBB.
 However, the CBB is also willing to discuss ideas informally at an early stage of development, on a 'no-commitment' basis.
 It especially encourages an early approach when the proposed outsourcing is particularly material or innovative.